Connecting Infrared Surface Brightness Fluctuation Distances to Type Ia Supernova Hosts: Testing the Top Rung of the Distance Ladder: Conclusion

 We find that the IR SBF method for calibrating distances is competitive with the Cepheid calibration of nearby \snia.
 Despite the divergent properties we identify between \snia\ found in star-forming and massive/passive hosts, we find no significant systematic difference between the SBF and Cepheid calibrators when using the bias-corrected Pantheon+ distances or refitting the luminosity/stretch relation for fast fading \snia .

 Compared to Cepheid calibrations, the IR SBF method can reach more distant \snia\ hosts with a lower observing time cost per calibrator.
-Further work is needed to make the IR SBF distance calibrations fully independent of the Cepheid distance zero point to look for systematic errors that could help explain the tension between local and cosmological estimates of \hnot .
+The angular resolution of JWST is likely to boost the reach of IR-SBF distance measurements.
+Nearby, the JWST calibration of distance indicators found in old populations, such as the TRGB, may lead to a robust distance ladder out to the Hubble flow that is independent of Cepheids and further test the origin of the Hubble tension.